dgaitsgo/info-vis-volkswagen/README.md

 configure car and compare wltp data

 ## Who we are
-We are Sebastian Kunz (19) from Hamburg, Germany, David Gaitsgory (24) from Boston, USA and Jessica Liu (30?) from ...
+Sebastian Kunz (19) from Hamburg, Germany
+David Gaitsgory (24) from Boston, USA
+Jessica Liu (30) from ...
 Taiwan.
 All of us study at 42 Silicon Valley in California, USA.

 ## Frontend - Sebastian Kunz
 We designed the user experience to be linear.